alexfernandez/alexfernandez.github.io/2016/stridercd.md

 I am the author of a humble
 [deployment package](https://www.npmjs.com/package/deployment),
-which we use in MediaSmart Mobile with certain success.
+which we have used in MediaSmart Mobile with certain success.
 But alas, it lacks a GUI:
 every new project therefore needs to be setup from the command line, which can be cumbersome.